South Australian Chamber of Mines and Energy: Policy and advocacy

+SACOME also advocates for regulatory frameworks that support investment certainty and project development, emphasising the economic contribution of the resources sector.

 Joint electricity purchasing group

 SACOME established an electricity buying group of 27 South Australian businesses in 2017 to secure reliable electricity supply arrangements for its members at competitive prices.
 On 8 June 2018, an eight-year supply contract was signed with renewable energy retailer SIMEC ZEN Energy.

 Dirt TV awards

 In 2014, SACOME launched Dirt TV, a competition to encourage school students in years 7 to 12 to produce short videos creatively promoting the resources sector.
 The inaugural award was won by high school students James Haskard and Daniel Blake of Concordia College.
 14 entries were received and resource company sponsors provided a total prize pool of $10,000.
 The competition ran from 2014 to 2016.

 Council

-SACOME is governed by an elected council that comprises leaders from within the South Australian mining and energy industry.